Thu 04 Dec 2025 04:48

 CAN GIRLS PLAY RUGBY?

 Absolutely!
-Girls train and play alongside the boys all the way through Mini/Midi rugby until they reach Year 7 and then they can join the Basingstoke RFC’s Girl’s rugby teams; Under 13s, 15s and 18s.
+Girls train and play alongside the boys all the way through Mini/Midi rugby until they reach Year 7 and when they join the Basingstoke RFC’s Girl’s rugby teams; Under 12s, 14s, 16s and 18s.

 WHAT SHOULD MY CHILD WEAR?